jmitchell35/holbertonschool-web_back_end/NoSQL/documentation.md

 4. Consider using environment variables for credentials instead of command line
 5. Keep scripts compatible with both 4.4 and older versions when necessary by avoiding 4.4-specific features in critical scripts

-**Note**: MongoDB 4.4 shell was the last version of the legacy shell.
-Starting with MongoDB 5.0, the new MongoDB Shell (mongosh) became the recommended shell interface.
-The mongosh provides an even more modern experience with additional features beyond what the 4.4 shell offers.
+**Note**: MongoDB 4.4 shell (`mongo`) was the last version of the legacy shell.
+Starting with MongoDB 5.0, the new MongoDB Shell (`mongosh`) became the recommended shell interface.
+The `mongosh` provides an even more modern experience with additional features beyond what the 4.4 shell offers.

 <a name="mongo-shell-scripts"></a>
 ### MongoDB Shell Scripts with CLI Arguments